-Compared to October and November, Everest Base Camp trail is less busy in September.
-Therefore, it is an ideal time for trekkers wanting to have a tranquil journey to the base camp of Mount Everest.
-September is post-monsoon, so the air is very clean and refreshing.
+September is less busy than October and November.
+Therefore, it is ideal for trekkers wanting a tranquil journey to Mount Everest's base camp.
+September is post-monsoon, so the air is immaculate and refreshing.

 At night and in the morning, the temperature may go below 0°C. The climate in Kathmandu and the lower parts of the trail remains hot.
 Contrary to that, nights and mornings are comfortable.
 Whether you are new to high-altitude trekking or have previous experience, the EBC trek in September is safe, achievable, and offers a life-changing voyage.